mesosphere-backup/cassandra-mesos-deprecated/docs/docs/introduction.md

 to pass in the nodes that you want to connect to.
 This becomes a bit complicated with Mesos because Cassandra nodes might be running on a node with an arbitrary IP address.

-Cassandra-on-Mesos provides two features to solve this problem:
+Cassandra-Mesos provides two features to solve this problem:

 * REST API endpoints to discover live Cassandra nodes
 * Shell scripts that use this API